tranhl/tranhl.github.io/_posts/2020-06-21-what-the-github-repository-experience-is-missing.md

   alt="Octotree extension preview"
 %}

-[Octotree](https://github.com/ovity/octotree) is the most feature-packed of the bunch.
-Available on Chrome, Firefox, Opera, and Safari, Octotree's main feature is a detachable sidebar for browsing files and jumping to files while performing code reviews.
-Take note though, the code review features are locked behind a [subscription](https://www.octotree.io/pricing).
+[Octotree](https://github.com/ovity/octotree) is the most customizable of the bunch — dark themes, support for multiple tabs, adjustable dock position, and more.
+It's available on Chrome, Firefox, Opera, and Safari, so if you use Opera or Safari, it's your only option.
+Take note though, some of its features are locked behind a [subscription](https://www.octotree.io/pricing).

-If you're someone that does most of their code reviews using GitHub's interface, and doesn't mind the subscription, then this is the extension for you.
+If you're heavily invested into GitHub, and want the most out of your time, then Octotree is the way to go.

 ## Gitako